gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 - Ability to enable/disable the feature per seed, via feature gate.

 ### Non-Goals
+- Ability to scale down PVCs as function of autoscaling.
 - Ability to activate autoscaling on a group of PVCs, other than specifying each PVC individually.
 Activate by selector or namespace is not supported.
 - Ability to selectively deactivate autoscaling, e.g. by PVC selector or namespace.